kalmhq/docs/docs/tut-hello.md

 This tutorial will teach you:

-- the basic of how Kalm organizes deployments into applications
+- The basics of how Kalm organizes deployments into applications
-- Creating Application Configurations
+- How to create application configurations
-- Opening a port and directing traffic to an application
+- How to open a port and direct traffic to an application

 ## Step 1: Create Application